 Cronulla Sharks v Penrith Panthers, 4.10pm Sunday at Southern Cross Group Stadium

-Sharks: 1 Josh Dugan, 2 Edrick Lee, 3 Jesse Ramien, 4 Ricky Leutele, 5 Valentine Holmes, 6 Matt Moylan, 7 Chad Townsend, 8 Andrew Fifita, 9 Jayden Brailey, 10 Matt Prior, 11 Luke Lewis (c), 12 Kurt Capewell, 13 Joseph Paulo
+Sharks: 1 Josh Dugan, 2 Edrick Lee, 3 Jesse Ramien, 4 Ricky Leutele, 5 Valentine Holmes, 6 Matt Moylan, 7 Chad Townsend, 8 Andrew Fifita, 9 Jayden Brailey, 10 Matt Prior, 11 Luke Lewis (c), 14 Scott Sorensen, 13 Joseph Paulo

-Interchange: 14 Scott Sorensen, 15 James Segeyaro, 16 Avagalu Seumanufagai, 17 Kurt Dillion
+Interchange: 12 Kurt Capewell, 15 James Segeyaro, 16 Avagalu Seumanufagai, 17 Kurt Dillion

-Cronulla have lost co-captains Paul Gallen (knee) and Wade Graham (hamstring) with Kurt Capewell to start in the back row and Joseph Paulo at lock.
-Scott Sorensen and James Segeyaro are the new names on the bench.
-Prop Andrew Fifita and back-rower Luke Lewis have both been named despite suffering knee injuries last week with the latter to captain the side, pending fitness checks.
-Braden Uele and Jack Williams have been named in the reserves as cover.
+Andrew Fifita and Luke Lewis will play against the Panthers despite suffering injuries last week.
+Cronulla have lost co-captains Paul Gallen (knee) and Wade Graham (hamstring).
+In a late change, Scott Sorensen will start with Luke Capewell dropping back to the bench.
+Jack Williams and Braden Uele were dropped from the squad an hour before kick-off.
+James Segeyaro is the new names on the bench.
 The fullback merry-go-round continues with Josh Dugan taking over once again, pushing Matt Moylan to the halves.
 Trent Hodkinson and Graham were officially omitted from the squad on Saturday.

 Panthers: 1 Dylan Edwards, 2 Dallin Watene-Zelezniak, 3 Corey Harawira-Naera, 4 Dean Whare, 5 Christian Crichton, 6 Tyrone Peachey, 7 James Maloney, 8 Trent Merrin, 9 Peter Wallace (c), 10 Reagan Campbell-Gillard, 11 Viliame Kikau, 12 Isaah Yeo, 13 James Fisher-Harris